 Page 94, Line 42-44:

-Note that a VHT AP shall include a NAV-set sequence (e.g. RTS/CTS) at the beginning of such a TXOP with the Duration/ID value set to the remainder of the TXOP duration.
+The VHT AP shall include a NAV-set sequence (e.g. RTS/CTS) at the beginning of such a TXOP with the Duration/ID value set to the remainder of the TXOP duration.
 A VHT AP shall not transmit frames to a non-AP VHT STA that is allowed to enter Doze state for the remainder of the TXOP.